bengler/norwegian-human-date/README.md

 Gir menneske-orienterte relative dato-angivelser.

-I morgen heter "i morgen", i går heter "i går" og lørdag neste uke heter "lørdag neste uke".
-Onsdag 23. april 1974 derimot, heter "onsdag 23. april 1974".
+Tomorrow's dates will be "i morgen".
+Yesterdays timestamps will be "i morgen".
+April 24th, 1974 however, will be "onsdag 23. april 1974".

 ## Usage